Coconut Paloma (a Tropical Rum & Tequila Cocktail)

 Disclosure: Koloa Rum is a long-term partner and I receive free product.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.

-A sip of summer, this Coconut Paloma combines sweet coconut and bitter grapefruit for an out-of-the-box cocktail that unites tequila and rum.
-Perfect for sipping on the deck on a warm summer evening!
+A sip of summer, this coconut paloma unites sweet coconut with bitter grapefruit.
+It's a unique cocktail that combines rum and tequila, and is perfect for sipping outside on a warm summer evening.

 Author: